Morwenn/cpp-sort/docs/Sorter-adapters.md

 While the library already provides a `verge_sorter` built on top of `pdq_sorter`, the true power of vergesort is to add a fast *Runs*-adaptive layer on top of any sorting algorithm to make it handle data with big runs better while not being noticeably slower for the distributions that the vergesort layer can't handle.
 [This page][vergesort-fallbacks] contains benchmarks of vergesort on top of several sorting algorithms, showing that it can be valuable tool to add on top of most sorting algorithms.

 `verge_adapter` takes any sorter and uses it as a fallback sorting algorithm when it can't sort a collection on its own.
 The *resulting sorter* is always unstable, no matter the stability of the *adapted sorter*.
-It only accepts random-access iterables.
+It accepts bidirectional ranges.

 ```cpp
 template<typename Sorter>